helm/helm-www/content/en/docs/glossary/_index.md

 clients are not configured with any chart repositories.
 Chart repositories can be added at any time using the `helm repo add` command.

+## Chart Registry (OCI-based Registry)

+A Helm Chart Registry is an [OCI-based](https://opencontainers.org/about/overview/) storage and distribution system that is used to host and share Helm chart packages.
+For more information, see the [Helm documentation on registries](https://helm.sh/docs/topics/registries/).

 ## Values (Values Files, values.yaml)

 Values provide a way to override template defaults with your own information.